LeaderOfQUOM/PVZStuff/README.md

 # Repository structure
 * CE tables - saves of CE tables with explanations of assembly code / functions / stack state, and etc in comments
 * functionList - list of functions, with their adresses, arguments, and a brief description / details of work
 * structureList - list of structures , that are dynamically creating when game runs, like zombie offsets from mod doc. also contains offsets
+* idList - selfexplanatory, it is various IDs, like zombie types from zombieStruct, and similar stuff
 * Readme - very cool must read file

 # General Conventions